pvl/blog4/content/careers/Design Contractor.md

 - High empathy & agency

 ## How to Apply
-Please send the following to jobs@plasticlabs.ai:
+Please send the following to ops@plasticlabs.ai:
 - **Resume/CV** in whatever form it exists (PDF, LinkedIn, website, etc)
 - **Portfolio** of notable & relevant work (links, docs, etc)
 - **Statement** of process--how do you work, why is this a fit, how can you help?